Warren8824/cgm-data-processor/README.md

 ## Overview

-XGastro-EDA is an open-source toolkit for analyzing Continuous Glucose Monitoring (CGM) data from xDrip+, with a focus on comprehensive data quality assessment and preparation for advanced analysis, including future gastroparesis screening capabilities.
+XGastro-EDA is an open-source toolkit for analyzing Continuous Glucose Monitoring (CGM) data from xDrip+, with a focus on comprehensive data quality assessment and preparation for advanced analysis, including future data visualisations and statistical analysis, gastroparesis screening capabilities, MDI regime optimisation capabilities and more.
 This tool helps Type 1 diabetics leverage their existing CGM data for deeper insights.

 ## 🌟 Key Features